jackhkmatthews/bits-and-bobs/fundraiser-meter/README.md

 - looking back over angular setup and things feel a little alien, still think it will be worth the work.
 Will use full file structure to keep code organised.
 - will also introduce bower and gulp.
 - I do not want to write my own gulp file, nor would I really know how, however I was given one by the course which I can reuse.
 Will also copy from previous package json.
+- Although the above is overkill for this project I do not feel familiar enough with gulp and bower components to write my own.